XXXRef/Lerneaver/README.md

 - [How to use](#how-to-use)

 ## **What is it**
 **Lerneaver** is the thing that makes fuzzing process a joy.
-Lets dont rant about concurrency, platfrom independency, modularity, changing entities state/set on the fly - its obvious that **Lerneaver** has its all and many more, we'll just watch closer how it works.
+Let's dont rant about concurrency, platfrom independency, modularity, changing entities state/set on the fly - its obvious that **Lerneaver** has them all and many more, we'll just watch closer on how it works.
-There are 3 main types of entities in **Lerneaver** system: fuzzer, logger, outputter.
+There are 3 main types of entities in **Lerneaver** system:
+- Fuzzer
+- Logger
+- Outputter

 Fuzzer is the thing that generates data, runs in its own thread and is able to init/deinit/stop/resume.
 Logger somehow processes this data and stores it somewhere (file, stream, mailslot, whatever).
-And outputter transfers fuzz buffer to target, maybe after some its postprocessing.
-Its assumed that each entity object (fuzzer/logger/outputter) loaded from its own module (we wont talk about modularity and rebuilding structure during runtime you still remember?).
+And outputter transfers fuzz buffer to target, possibly after some its' postprocessing.
+It's assumed that each entity object (fuzzer/logger/outputter) is loaded from its' own module (we wont talk about modularity and rebuilding structure during runtime you still remember?).
 So all you need to become fuzz superstar is to implement business logic of your fuzzers/loggers/outputters through convinient interfaces and then see your victims constantly crash cos of monstrous fuzzing speed ;3

 I like to make shemes, so i visualized basic **Lerneaver** workflow: